CineStill 800T Film Review

 Because of its wide dynamic range and medium contrast, CineStill 800T does not need special considerations when metering and exposing the scenes.
 You can simply set your light meter to ISO 800 and get good results.

 Scenes with low contrast, such as foggy weather, may benefit from a contrast bump during post-processing (more on that below).
-Thankfully, this film handles digital colour correction and contrast adjustment extremely well (whereas many other films may start looking grainy or muddy after even the minute adjustments).
+Thankfully, this film handles digital colour correction and contrast adjustment extremely well, whereas many other films may start looking grainy or muddy as the result of edits.

 CineStill 800T with Voigtländer Vitessa A.